Nicolercc/Budgetting-Full-Stack-App/README.md

 ---

-As a user of Budgtr, you can enjoy the following key features:
+As a user of PennyWise, you can enjoy the following key features:

 - [ ] User-Friendly Interface